albertkai/meteor-react-redux-starter/README.md

 # Meteor + React + Redux starter

 This repo contains the basic setup for Meteor apps, that use React and Redux on the frontend.
-It leverage a scalable app structure, that separates the app into the feature modules, contained in the imports directory
+It leverages a scalable app structure, that separates the app into a feature modules, contained in the imports directory

 ### Running